mnit-rtmc/iris/docs/message_patterns.md

 ## Message Lines

-A fillable pattern can have lines of text associated with it.
+A pattern with fillable text rectangles can have lines of text associated with it.
 Each line is used in a specific fillable rectangle of the pattern.
 Lines can be ordered in the message composer by **rank**, 1-99.
 Lines can also be restricted to specific signs by adding a **restrict hashtag**.

+When composing messages, if a pattern is selected which has fillable text rectangles but no lines, a **substitute** pattern will be chosen to provide them instead.
+Both patterns must have the same number of lines in their text rectangles.

 ## Message Combining